Go Back

 Instructions

-• In a large mixing bowl, mix together the all purpose flour, whole wheat flour, instant yeast, brown sugar, salt, and ½ cup hulled sunflower seeds.
+• In a large mixing bowl, whisk together the all purpose flour, whole wheat flour, instant yeast, brown sugar, salt, and ½ cup hulled sunflower seeds.

 • Add the warm water and mix in the mixing bowl for a few minutes, until it forms a wet dough, and there are no visible pockets of dry flour.

-• On a generously floured work surface, knead the dough by hand for 5 to 8 minutes, until the dough is a smooth, elastic ball.
+• On a generously floured work surface, knead the dough by hand for 5 to 8 minutes, or in a stand mixer with a dough hook attachment for 4 to 5 minutes, until the dough is a smooth, elastic ball.

 • On a lightly floured work surface, shape the dough into a round or oval shape.
 Gently spread the top edges of the dough down the sides and underneath, to create tension on the top.
 All the seams or edges of the dough should be tucked underneath.

-(The dough is done proofing once an indent made by your finger into the dough springs back after 2-3 seconds.)
+• You can tell once the dough is done proofing with a poke test.
+An shallow indentation made by your finger into the dough should fill halfway back into itself after 2-3 seconds.

 Notes